sasjs/sasjs.io/docs/backend.md

 ## SAS 9

 Building services on SAS 9 is more straightforward, as there is no app token to consider!

+### Create SAS Service
 The below approach will work from 9.3 and upwards.

 ```
     * compile macros ;